Data-driven discovery of quasiperiodically driven dynamics: Koopman operator and its spectrum

 Then define $\bar{\zeta}(x, \theta) := \zeta(\theta)$.
 Then note that

 Thus every eigenfunction for the driving system also leads to an eigenfunction for the entire system.
-If the driven system is chaotic, then this correspondence is one-to-one.
-We can now give a precise definition of the integer $d$ in \eqref{eqn:def:quasi_driven}, in terms of \emph{generating frequencies}.
+We can now give an alternate definition of the integer $d$ in \eqref{eqn:def:quasi_driven}, in terms of \emph{generating frequencies}.

+\paragraph{Koopman eigenfunctions as phase} An important realization for us is that we may assume without loss of generality that $\abs{\zeta}\equiv 1$.
+This is because under the additional assumption of ergodicity \citep[see][]{DasGiannakis_delay_2019} we can assume that $\zeta$ is non-zero almost everywhere.
+Then if we set

+it can be easily verified that $\tilde{\zeta}$ is also a Koopman eigenfunction with same frequency.
+Henceforth, we shall write a Koopman eigenfunction as a map

+where $S^1$ is the unit circle in the complex plane $\cmplx$.
+Thus the value a Koopman eigenfunction assigns to a point can be interpreted as the phase of the point.
+According to \eqref{eqn:Koop_eig}, this phase rotates uniformly with speed $\omega$.
+Koopman eigenfunctions thus reveal the rotational / (quasi)-periodic factors embedded in chaotic dynamics.
+This quasiperiodic component may not be evident from the state-space equations or from the measurement.
+However, the presence of such eigenfunctions strongly affects the outcome of various data-driven procedures \citep[e.g.][]{DasGiannakis_delay_2019, DasJim2017_SuperC, DSSY_Mes_QuasiP_2016}.

+This interpretation of eigenfunctions as phase helps reveal torus dynamics embedded within the system.
+Suppose we have a Koopman eigenfunction $\zeta:\Omega\to \cmplx$ with eigenfrequency $\omega$.
+Then by \eqref{eqn:Koop_eig}

+We had discussed before that we can assume without loss of generality that $\abs{\zeta} \equiv 1$.
+This leads to the factored dynamics :

+where $R_\omega$ is the uniform rotation by angular speed $\omega$ on the unit circle.
+Therefore if the eigenfrequency is nonzero, the values of $\zeta$ trace out the unit circle on the complex plane.
+The diagram above also indicates that the evolution of a Koopman eigenfunction is a dynamics of its own.
+For this reason, we shall use the terms ``Koopman mode", ``Koopman eigenmode" interchangeably with the term ``Koopman eigenfunction".
+Thus a Koopman mode reveals a circle rotation factored into the original dynamics.
+In fact, if we combine $m$ Koopman modes, we get a rotation on a $m$-dimensional torus :

+If these eigenfrequencies are independent, then any orbit in $\Omega$ has a dense image in $\mathbb{T}^m$ under $\zeta_1, \ldots, \zeta_m$.
+Since the image of $\paran{\zeta_1, \ldots, \zeta_m}$ is closed, this makes them a surjective map.
+Thus Koopman eigenfunctions reveal embedded toral dynamics of the same dimension as the quasiperiodicity dimension.

 \paragraph{Generating frequencies} The collection of eigenfunctions and (eigen)-frequencies have an algebraic structure to them.
 For any two frequencies $\omega_1, \omega_2$, and integers $a,b$, $a\omega_1 + b\omega_2$ is also a frequency.
 This is because if $z_1, z_2$ are their corresponding eigenfunctions, then